What a Workflow Process Means for Your Productivity

 Is Your Workflow Working?

 Once you’ve followed all the steps to create a workflow, it’s time to be honest with yourself.
 Did this workflow process benefit you?
-What worked (pun intended) and what didn’t?
+What worked and what didn’t?
 If anything seemed redundant, you’ll know to eliminate that for the next project.
-This is where software is also beneficial.
-The software gives an accurate list of how long it took to complete certain tasks.
+This is where a Client Relationship Management (CRM) system as well as a Project Management system also beneficial.
 Understanding what took longer will help you create more accurate workflow processes.

 Implementing workflow processes into your projects gives you a better understanding of productivity.
 You’re made more accurately aware of what you’re supposed to do, and therefore there’s less room for error.
 Also, there are more opportunities to spread work out between different tasks.
 Overall, the missing piece to your productivity puzzle may just be a solid workflow process!